 To create a new database and container, see Create an Azure Cosmos DB container.

 Migrate data by using the Azure Cosmos DB Spark Connector live migration sample.

 To migrate data with near zero downtime, see Live Migrate Azure Cosmos DB SQL API Containers data with Spark Connector.

 With the Live Data Migration sample still running, update the connection information in the new deployment of your application.
 You can retrieve the endpoints and keys for your application from the Azure portal.

 After the new application is connected to Azure Cosmos DB, you can redirect client requests to your new deployment.

 Delete any resources that you no longer need.

-With requests now fully redirected to the new instance, you can delete the old Azure Cosmos DB account and the Live Data Migrator tool.
+With requests now fully redirected to the new instance, you can delete the old Azure Cosmos DB account and stop the Live Data Migrator sample.